I write about edge-dwellers, the Celtic word for the capacity to go back and forth between two worlds, the mystical and the physical.

 And yet we still have stories to tell.
 Each of us has a story.
 Yes, I believe we all have a book inside us.
 But why do we have to tell stories?
 Doris Lessing has a good answer to that question.
 She thinks we have a pattern in our minds that obliges us to conform to, so we shape a tale which needs a beginning, a middle and an ending, just as our lives have a pattern – we are born, we grow older and then we die.
 We need to know what will happen next.I also believe we need to name things.
 We need to be specific.
 Language does not belong to the abstract world but is close to the ground.
 Its base is broad and low and it is our connection to the earth.
 Or as someone said; God is in the details and we need this relationship.

 So why did I choose to be a writer?
 I am convinced there were two decisive moments in my early life.
 The initial one was during my first year in school when I was five years old.
 My family had read Beatrix Potter’s books to me until I knew many by heart, but I could not understand the symbolism of letters.
 Although all my classmates were deciphering the alphabet I remained an angry, frustrated little girl, quite incapable of reading.
 One day I was given a page with a drawing of a bed frame – there was the headboard, the mattress and the footboard shown from the side.
 Next to it were three letters – bed – and suddenly I saw in those letters a bed.
+This was a moment of great excitement.
+I had discovered a new and fabulous game.
+Reading.
+Words became a love story or as I can still say – this love was an endless story.

 The second event happened a year or two later when I was sent to boarding school.
 The first day was one of anguish.
 During the recreation another girl, dressed just like me in a green tunic and striped tie, asked my name.
 I should have replied Jo Ann, but suddenly I was seized with a need greater than I have ever known and I blurted out, “Josephine Jane Elizabeth Anne.”
 What delight – my imagination had galloped to my rescue and I was no longer a lonely little uniformed schoolgirl, but a princess with a magical name.
 I had attuned myself to the hum of my universe.
 I followed up with much embellishment and my new friend and I spent many hours living in this kingdom.
 This then was my second love –storytelling, which I turned into the solitary task of writing stories.